ARNAVSINHA1/6Companies30DaysChallenge/Company 1 : Microsoft/Day 2/README.md

 ### 3 Programs of Day :

-   - 1.
+   - 7. Scheduling a Course
-   - 11. Number of ways to arrive at a Destination.
+   - 11. Number of ways to arrive at a Destination
    - 12. Longest Happy Prefix